Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 * Resource limiting
 * Scoped search
 * Statistics

-## Search query Syntax @martin should this heading be removed and these all join with the ones above?
-And the title of the one above changes to Search query syntax.
-We decided to match these headings with the supported features and that does not have a Supported features heading.

 * Search for optional, mandatory, and excluded elements of a query
 * Search for an exact term
 * Fuzzy matching